goharbor/website/docs/administration/robot-accounts/_index.md

 For each system robot account you are able to assign the following permissions,

-* Push artifacts
+* List Repository
-* Pull artifacts
+* Pull Repository
+* Push Repository
-* Delete artifacts
+* Delete Repository
-* Read Helm charts
+* Read Artifact
+* List Artifact
+* Delete Artifact
-* Create a Helm chart version
+* Create Artifact Label
-* Delete a Helm chart version
+* Delete Artifact Label
-* Create a tag
+* Create Tag
-* Delete a tag
+* Delete Tag
+* List Tag
+* Create Scan
+* Stop Scan
+* Read Helm Chart
-* Create artifact labels
+* Create Helm Chart Version
+* Delete Helm Chart Version
-* Create a scan
+* Create Helm Chart label
+* Delete Helm Chart label

-Depending on your needs to can assign any combination of these permissions to a system robot account to perform your desired tasks through the OCI client or Harbor API.
+Depending on your needs you can assign a combination of these permissions to a system robot account to perform your desired tasks through the OCI client or Harbor API.
 Robot Accounts cannot log in to the Harbor interface.

 You are also able create project scope robot account that only have access to a single project.
 Read more about [project robot accounts](../../working-with-projects/project-configuration/create-robot-accounts/).